Connecticut Route 8: Route description

 Route 8 begins at Interstate 95 (I-95) exit 27A in Bridgeport.
 The first 3.75 mi through Bridgeport runs concurrently with the freeway portion of Route 25.
 Approaching the split between Routes 8 and 25, the road expands to six, eight, and even ten lanes.
 Route 8 continues northeastward into Trumbull where there is an interchange with the Merritt Parkway.

 From Trumbull, it briefly enters Stratford before entering Shelton passing by several exits providing access to business parks.
 It then crosses the Housatonic River and continues into Derby.
 After the Route 34 interchange, the road takes on more of a semi-rural character as it winds its way along the Naugatuck River through the towns of Ansonia, Seymour, and Beacon Falls before it becomes more suburban in nature in Naugatuck and then more urban as it enters Waterbury.
 In Waterbury, Route 8 meets with I-84 at the interchange known locally as the "Mixmaster".
 After the Route 73 interchange, the road returns to its winding semi-rural nature, passing through Watertown and Thomaston.
 In the latter city, U.S. Route 6 (US 6) briefly overlaps for about a mile.
 The highway then continues through Litchfield and Harwinton.
 After a brief suburban section through Torrington where it intersects US 202 and Route 4, it returns to a rural freeway before entering the town of Winchester.

-The freeway portion of Route 8 ends at US 44 and Route 183 in Winsted.
+The freeway section of Route 8 ends at US 44 and Route 183 in Winsted.
 After a short 0.33 mi northwesterly overlap with US 44 and Route 183, Route 8 continues north as a mostly rural surface road.
 It intersects the western end of Route 20 on the northern edge of town, and continues through Colebrook to the Massachusetts state line, becoming Massachusetts Route 8 upon entering Sandisfield.

 The section from I-95 to the Route 25 split is also known as the Colonel Henry Mucci Highway (designation continues on Route 25).
 The section from Shelton to Beacon Falls is known as the General Samuel Jaskilka Highway.
 The section from Constitution Boulevard in Shelton to Route 334 at the Seymour–Ansonia town line is known as the Ansonia–Derby–Shelton Expressway.
 The section from Waterbury to the freeway end in Winchester is known as the James H. Darcey Memorial Highway.